Application Requirements

 GuyanaRwandaZambia

-• Have studied full-time for two years or more at a college or university where the sole language of instruction is English and in a countery where English is the primary spoken language.
-The two years of study must be completed prior to the start of the program, or
+• Applicants who have studied full-time for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
+The two years of study must be completed before the start of the program, or

 • Have earned an undergraduate degree at Duke Kunshan University (DKU), or

-• Have worked full-time for a minimum of two years in Australia, Canada, the United States, or the United Kingdon after receipt of undergraduate degree.
+• Have worked full-time for a minimum of two years in Australia, Canada, the United States, or the United Kingdom after receipt of an undergraduate degree.

 Waivers based on citizenship are automatic.